nickeblewis/nicklewis.net.7/blog/walks/hampshire/hill-head/index.md

 This week I move on to writing about some of the walks I enjoy around my home county of Hampshire.
 One day I would love to write a book about walks across the county, it’s people and the history that shaped it.
 Writing a book or two will be a long term project and will take quite some time, however in the meantime through the medium of blogging, I can publish some material to get going.
 So come and join me on a walk along part of the Solent way.

 ## Hill Head to Warsash
+This walk starts from The Osborne View pub, always a great place to start, end or both!
 ![Green beach hut and punchy blue autumn sky](./hut.jpeg)

 ![Tina holds out an Oyster shell in her hand](./oyster.jpeg)